-You will be supporting individuals with intellectual/learning disabilities, autism, mental health needs who may also display behaviours of concern.
+You will be supporting individuals with intellectual/learning disabilities, autism, mental health needs who may also display behaviours to support their communication.
 Your role will be to support them to live a positive, healthy, safe and fulfilling quality of life that promotes social inclusion, physical and mental well-being, and you will help them reach for goals of realistic independence.

 We champion the least restrictive environment possible that provides not only a safe, secure and healthy model of care, but that also values every interaction as a therapeutic opportunity.